Prospective Graduate Student FAQ

 Are Teaching Assistantships available?

-Usually, we can offer TA positions at 25% time (approximately 10 hours per week) to our graduate students if we have the funding, and the student is qualified to teach.
-These positions come with partial fee remission for California resident tuition and fees, and a salary of approximately $3,342 per quarter.
-Historically, the department has been able to provide all of our MFAs who aren’t already receiving tuition/fee remission through central campus fellowships with employment as Teaching Assistants for all registered quarters in the program.
-For more details, see “what is the total cost of the program” tab below.
-For more information please refer to the Graduate Division website.
+Historically, we have offered TA positions at 25% time (approximately 10 hours per week) or higher to our graduate students.
+These positions come with partial fee remission for California resident tuition and fees, and a salary of approximately $5,667 per quarter (assuming a 25% TA appointment.)
+Historically, the department has been able to provide all of our MFAs who arenā€™t already receiving tuition/fee remission through central campus fellowships with employment as Teaching Assistants for all registered quarters in the program.
+For more details, see ā€œwhat is the total cost of the programā€ tab below.Ā For more information on campus fees and tuition breakdowns, please refer to the Graduate Division website (although, please note that as a graduate student in Art on fellowship and/or TA employment, you would not be liable for a vast majority of fees and tuition listed.)

 When/how to apply for financial aid?